What’s up money lovers!

 Well sign me up!
 Haha… Oh wait, I can’t because I rock Android, womp womp… (UPDATE: Clarity now has an Android app!)

-I was going to wait until I could test them myself to post this up, but it’s still going to be a while and didn’t want to keep y’all in the dark.
+I was going to wait until I could test them myself to post this up, but it’s still going to be a while and didn’t want to keep y’all in the dark about a new budgeting app.
 So any Apple lovers will have to just be my guinea pigs for now, deal? ;) And from what my friend is saying, they definitely seem to be doing something right.

 Here are some of the stats he just shot me this week: